moosemoose22/Timeline/roadmap.md

 ##### Future plans
 1. Possibly have text about each region within the shape of each region.
-2. Design a way to show more informatino abuot each region.
+2. Design a way to show more information about each region.
 3. Show the population of a city and its name when you hover over it.